Pewit's Nest State Natural Area

-Pewit's Nest State Natural Area is a nature reserve of Wisconsin, USA, that includes a deep gorge formed during the retreat of the last glacier.
+Pewit's Nest State Natural Area is a nature reserve in Wisconsin, USA, that includes a deep gorge formed during the retreat of the last glacier.
 Pewit's Nest is outside Baraboo in Sauk County.
 At one time a waterwheel and mill were located on the site and an individual lived in the solid sandstone.
 The name of the site was a result of early settlers calling it "Peewit's Nest" after the abode, ten feet above a deep pool of water, resembling the nest of a phoebe (or peewit, an earlier name for this bird).
 The water-wheel once turned lathes for repairing or manufacturing equipment, but no evidence of it remains.
 Pewit's Nest is owned by the Wisconsin Department of Natural Resources and was designated a State Natural Area in 1985.

 Prehistory

 When Glacial Lake Baraboo drained, Skillet Creek cut a narrow canyon through the Cambrian sandstone, forming a number of potholes and waterfalls.
 The layers of Cambrian sandstone show that finer-grained sediment was laid down by the Cambrian seas, Sandstones are found in layers.
 Forest cover includes red cedar, white pine, red pine, and yellow birch.